samuelhwong/code-env/docs/nodejs.md

 unstable -> N/A (default)
 ```

-## Install Node.js

-To install the LTS version:
+To install the LTS version of node:
 ```
 nvm install --lts
 ```